kevinmatthes/contributing/CONTRIBUTING.md

 neutral filling characters shall be used instead, such as `|`, `=`, `-`, for instance.
-In case that one of the comment types should be more common than the other one, for instance the line comment in VHDL, the respective comment type shall be used as in case other one would cause problems.
+In case that one of the comment types should be more common than the other one, for instance the line comment in VHDL, the respective comment type shall be used as in case the other one would cause problems.

 ```
 /* C and related languages, such as C++, Java and even SQL (nested comment). */